Upperfoot/barclays-ts-tech-test/docs/THINKING.md

 Now we have Users, Accounts, Transactions (with Transactions/Locks) and Authentication all running, now is the time to do a bit of refactoring and scanning through to see any potential issues in our testing methodology, and to look at adding Idempotency to our transaction layer.

+- Added Idempotency Layer
+- Refactored Tests for better coverage
+- Also added note in app.controller.ts for health checks
+- May not be fully DRY / SOLID but forms a good basis

+End of the road with this project for now!